 Accidental: Again, you have no intention of telling anyone but someone discovers evidence that reveals what happened.
 For example, someone reads a journal or diary that mentions it.
 Or someone suspects it based on your writings, artwork or behaviors, and questions you about it.

 Impulsive: You suddenly tell someone without having intended to.
-For example, you blurt it out something when triggers the memories while you’re drunk. or a parent says about how you were as a teenager, or asks why you did something, and you suddenly feel the only way to explain is to say you were dealing with the effects of unwanted or abusive sexual experiences.
+For example, you blurt it out something when triggers the memories while you’re drunk.
+Or a parent says something about how you were as a teenager, or asks why you did something, and you suddenly feel the only way to explain is to say you were dealing with the effects of unwanted or abusive sexual experiences.